Skip to the main content.

 In our rapidly evolving digital landscape, it's no wonder that an astounding 85% of organizations are engaged in or planning application modernization projects.

 Yet, this journey is far from straightforward.
-A staggering 79% of companies encounter different application modernization challenges, ranging from technical complexities to budget constraints.
+A staggering 79% of companies encounter different application modernization challenges, ranging from technical complexities, challenges in modernizing COBOL, and budget constraints.

 These statistics highlight a crucial aspect: while most businesses recognize the need for application modernization, many struggle with execution.